HoomanBuilds/Codrel-Sentinel/README.md

 ### Sentinel **is**

 * a repository context engine
-* a memory system for AI agents
+* a long-term memory layer for AI agents
-* a safety layer for AI-driven changes
+* a safety system for AI-driven code changes
-* a bridge between repo history and agents
+* a bridge between repo history and automation

 ### Sentinel is **not**

 * a linter
-* a CI runner
+* a CI system
 * a code generator
-* a generic chatbot
+* a chatbot
 * a replacement for human review

 ---